 Beccy Pleasant, the NDA’s Head of Talent and Skills, shares her enthusiasm for a new online skills-matching service, the Nuclear Gateway, that puts job candidates in direct contact with a pool of prospective employers.

-Beccy Pleasant is Head of Skills and Talent for the NDA.
+Beccy Pleasant was Head of Skills and Talent for the NDA until December 2017.

 Beccy Pleasant, Head of Skills and Talent for the Nuclear Decommissioning Authority, explains the value to the nuclear industry of vocationally-focused training provided by University Technical Colleges (UTCs).
 She outlines their role in developing a pipeline for apprenticeships and a future workforce.
 If your children are interested in a nuclear career, then find out more about what UTCs offer.
 Suppliers in the nuclear industry might also want to find out how they can support UTCs so that they benefit from skilled workers in the future, and play their part in ensuring that education helps support young people to be ready for the world of work.